 The shop stocked books and periodicals that dealt with gay and lesbian issues in a positive manner; Rodwell refused to sell pornography.
 Rodwell saw the bookstore as a community bulletin board, carrying announcements of important activities, as a clearing house for those interested in law reform in New York State, and as a spur to writers who would now have a place to sell their gay-themed work.
-On his letterhead, he called Oscar Wilde “A Bookshop of the Homophile Movement.”
+On his letterhead and on the store window, he called Oscar Wilde “A Bookshop of the Homophile Movement.”
 He modeled the store after the Christian Science reading rooms he had grown up with, which sought to impart a positive image of the world.

 “It was the first time in American history that literature had been organized under the subject heading of ‘gay culture.’”

 The Mercer Street store also became the headquarters for the Homophile Youth Movement, where Rodwell often counseled young gay men and women and tried to set a positive example for them, so, as he said, they would “gain a sense of pride and dignity as young homosexuals.”
-According to long-time LGBT rights activist and photographer Kay Lahusen, she worked at the bookstore for a period of time.
+LGBT rights activist and photographer Kay Lahusen and LGBT rights activist Ellen Broidy said they worked at this bookstore location for a period of time.

 In 1973, Rodwell decided to open a second store on Christopher Street, close to the center of gay life in New York and also called the Oscar Wilde Memorial Bookshop.
 He kept the Mercer Street store open for several months, for “sentimental reasons,” but finally closed it in May 1974.